 Q. How many niches are in the CMG?

 A. The initial CMG contains two granite units.
 Each of the granite units has 48 niches, each niche has the capacity to hold two standard sized urns.
-Two additional concrete footings have been provided within the original Columbarium design so that two additional granite units niches, each containing 48 niches, may be added in the future.
+In 2020,two additional granite units, each containing 48 niches, were added, making a total of 192 niches.

 Q. How much does cremation cost?